Singapore Airlines is turning its planes into pop-up restaurants

 This isn’t the first time Singapore Airlines has experimented with new channels for its catering services.
 In late September, it launched meal kits that would bring First and Business Class dining into peoples’ homes, priced between $308 and $479.
 The service came with cooking instructions along with a customized playlist.
 If you wanted to upgrade the experience, you could pay extra to buy the tableware served on-board (from Wedgwood or Lalique) and even hire a chef who could cook and plate the meal for you at home.

 Many other companies in the airline sector are trying to find ways to make money.
-Inflight catering companies like Tamam Kitchen in Israel and Gate Gourmet in Australia began offering food delivery to families stuck at home.
+In-flight catering companies like Tamam Kitchen in Israel and Gate Gourmet in Australia began offering food delivery to families stuck at home.
 Eva Air and Quantas offered “Flights to Nowhere,” allowing passengers to pay for a flight that would go on a scenic route, but end up in the same airport they left from.
 The flights attracted customers who needed an escape from mundane pandemic life, but climate activists argued that these flights were needlessly spewing carbon into the atmosphere.

 Singapore Airlines’ efforts to generate revenue won’t cover its losses, which were about $825 million in the quarter ending June 30.
 Only 32 planes in its 220-strong fleet are currently in operation.
 But it makes sense for the company to stay connected to its customers during this period of reduced travel and get them excited to fly again when it’s safe enough to do so.